Cars brands and logos that start with P

 Pegaso Logo

-Pegaso was a representative of the Spanish automobile industry, founded by parent company Enasa, which began operations in 1946.
-The company was located on the territory of the former Hispano-Suiza factory and produced trucks, buses, industrial vehicles, armored vehicles, and sports cars.
-Among the brand’s most famous models are the Pegaso II truck of 1951, a sports car Z-102, which was the fastest in its group put into production, and a trolleybus Z-501.
-In addition, mobile and truck cranes were produced under this brand.
+Pegaso was a Spanish automobile manufacturer founded by the parent company Enasa, and began operations in 1946.
+The company was situated on the former Hispano-Suiza factory grounds, producing trucks, buses, industrial vehicles, armored vehicles, and sports cars.
+Among the brand’s most famous models are the Pegaso II truck of 1951, the sports car Z-102, which was the fastest in its class upon its introduction, and the trolleybus Z-501.
+Additionally, mobile and truck cranes were manufactured under this brand.
 In 1990, Iveco absorbed the brand.

 Perana Performance Group